alonso-herreros/uni-tapp-lab_sock2/README_EN.md

 Make the following test: compile two concurrent servers, one with the call to signal and the other without it, and observe the differences between the two versions by examining the process table (with the ps x command) after a client has closed its connection.
 The ps command shows the processes in execution.
 The x option allows to show all the processes of the current user.

-### 6. Another very important handler is that of the SIGPIPE signal, which, in the case of sockets, indicates that the connection has been broken (it receives an RST) .
+### 6. Another very important handler is the SIGPIPE signal, which, in the case of sockets, indicates that the connection has been broken (it receives an RST) .
 The SIGPIPE handler includes the code needed to treat this exception (increment the number of observed failures, try to re-establish the connection, close auxilliary descriptors that are no longer needed etc.).
 It must be specified both on the client and on the server side of the protocol.
 Include the SIGPIPE handler in the echo server, following the example of the SIGCHILD handler.
 Experiment with this modified code and note the occasions on which the execution of the handler can be observed.
 Note that:

 ```